MidnightMages/AdvancedComputers/README.md

 ### Finding your way around
 The included OS (Advanced OS) comes with the basic commands such as `ls`, `rm` and even a text editor called `nano`, inspired by the GNU nano.
 Additionally there is also `pasteTextToFile`, which listens for pasted-text (paste via middle mouse button) and then writes that into the specified file.
 E.g. `pasteToFile someFile.lua`.

-(Almost all of) the api is documented in our wiki: https://wiki.ac.ghxx.dev/
+All the api is documented on our wiki: https://wiki.ac.ghxx.dev/

-You can also use the lua code `vm.listUDKeys(components:getFirst("computer"))` to programmatically figure out which fields a userdata object contains (in your current mod version). 'userdata' is a special Lua type that represents a Java object.
+You can also use the lua code `vm.listUdKeys(components:getFirst("computer"))` to programmatically figure out which fields a userdata object contains (in your current mod version). 'userdata' is a special Lua type that represents a Java object.
 All components are represented as userdata objects.

 This combined with looking at the existing uefi.lua and operating system, both located in `src/main/resources/assets/advancedcomputers/lua/*` should hopefully give a decent point to start out with.